-Any student wishing to appeal the academic misconduct action must notify the academic dean in writing within seven days of receiving his or her official notification of misconduct action.
-When the college is in academic session, once the academic dean receives written notification from a student that he/she wishes to appeal an academic misconduct action, then within seven days the dean must convene an appeal panel consisting of the academic dean (non-voting chair), three selected faculty members or administrators, and three representatives from student government.
+Any student wishing to appeal the academic misconduct action must notify the associate dean of academic affairs in writing within seven days of receiving his or her official notification of misconduct action.
+When the college is in academic session, once written notification is received from a student that he/she wishes to appeal an academic misconduct action, then within seven days the academic dean must convene an appeal panel consisting of the academic dean (non-voting chair), the associate dean of academic affairs, and two selected faculty members or administrators, and three representatives from student government.
 The academic dean may modify the timing of the appeal panel when the college is not in session (between terms or over the summer).